-A freight recession that began in 2015 and continued through 2016 led to historic lows in driver turnover in the fourth quarter.
-The American Trucking Associations reported Q4 turnover at large fleets fell to 71 percent and to 64 percent for small fleets last year.
+A freight recession that began in 2015 and continued through 2016, led to historic lows in driver turnover in the fourth quarter of last year.
+The American Trucking Associations (ATA) reported Q4 turnover at large fleets fell to 71 percent and to 64 percent for small fleets last year.
 Turnover increased slightly in the first quarter of 2017 and then surged as freight volumes rebounded in the second quarter.
 In Q2, turnover rose 16 percentage points at large carriers and 19 points at small carriers to the annualized rates of 90 and 85 percent, respectively, the ATA reported.

 The impact of ELDs